-Through her in-depth knowledge and relationship with the future schools, the Head is in a strong position to guide and support the parents through the future school process for Y3.
+Through her in-depth knowledge and relationship with the future schools, the Head is in a strong position to guide and support the parents through the future school process for Year Three.

 Preparations for the 7+ assessments are comprehensive and age-appropriate with emphasis on breadth, individual targets and setting high standards.
-Results have been consistently good and by far the majority of pupils are offered places at their preferred school for Y3.
+Results have been consistently good and by far the majority of pupils are offered places at their preferred school for Year Three.

 Annemount alumni keep in touch with the school and inform the school of their progress and accomplishments, which are many.